 Tips from this first time experience

 – Delivery schedules come and go, check every day for possible delivery schedules.

-– Opt to “replace with like item”, when possible, just in case the item in your cart is not available when your order gets fulfilled.
-I didn’t choose it for this first order and it may have been part of the reason I wasn’t able to get all my items, since inventory comes and goes at the store.
+– Opt to “replace with like item”, when possible, just in case the item in your cart is not available during order fulfillment.

 – I had my grocery dropped in the garage, just at the opening.
 This way, I can still see the items dropped off but far enough from interaction.

 – I wiped down all the bags and containers my food came in.
 I may be a little extra; but, it made me feel better doing so.

 – Don’t forget elderly fams.
 You can order for them and have the items delivered to their door too!